 - Keep the heat high, so the water boils all the time, but not too high as it could overflow

-- As a good rule of thumb, always cook the pasta 1 minute less than the recommended cooking time on the package
+- As a good rule of thumb, always cook it 1 minute less than the recommended cooking time on the package

 I hope you remembered to read it and you don’t have to go fishing for the package in the garbage.